rpdav/nixos/pi.md

 Coming back after having trouble with disko below.
 Followed these steps:
 1. flashed sd card with official image from hydra
-2. copied over ssh and age keys
+2. copied over ssh and age keys (need to be mindful of permissions here - rebuild failed because ownership of `/home/ryan` wasn't changed to `ryan` recursively.
 3. booted up pi and set root pw to allow ssh
 4. pushed a rebuild over ssh, omitting all `disko` and `nixos-raspberrypi` config (having it enabled caused rebuild to fail due to boot issues.
 5. reboot and system is back up